Searchlight Resources Announce - GuruFocus.com

-VANCOUVER, BC / ACCESSWIRE / August 8, 2022 / Searchlight Resources Inc. ("Searchlight" or the "Company") (TSXV:SCLT, OTC PINK:SCLTF, Frankfurt:2CC2) is pleased to report that due to investor demand it has increased the size of its Critical Metals flow-through private placement previously announced on July 27, 2022.
+VANCOUVER, BC / ACCESSWIRE / August 15, 2022 / Searchlight Resources Inc. ("Searchlight" or the "Company") (TSXV:SCLT, OTC PINK:SCLTF, Frankfurt:2CC2) is pleased to announce that it has closed a private placement of Critical Metals flow-through units (the "Private Placement") as previously announced by press release of August 8th, 2022

-The Company will now issue up to 9,523,810 units at a price of $0.105 per unit (the "Unit") for aggregate proceeds of $1,000,000.
+The Company issued 9,373,334 units at a price of $0.105 per unit (the "Unit") for aggregate proceeds of $984,200.
 Each Unit consists of one Critical Metals flow-through share and one-half of one common share purchase warrant (the "Warrant").
 Each Warrant will entitle the holder to purchase one additional common share of the Company at an exercise price of $0.15 per common share for a period of two years from the date of issue.
 The Critical Metals flow-through shares will entitle the holder to receive the tax benefits applicable to Critical Metals flow-through shares, in accordance with provisions of the Income Tax Act (Canada).

 All the securities issued are subject to a four-month hold period from the date of closing.